elastic/apm-agent-nodejs/CONTRIBUTING.md

         [[release-notes-x.y.z]]
         ==== x.y.z - YYYY/MM/DD
         ```
+   If there are particular highlights for the release, then it can be helpful
+   to point those out in the PR description.
-3. Ensure PR checks pass, then merge to main.
+2. Get your PR reviewed, ensure PR checks pass, then merge.
-4. Working on the elastic repo now (not a fork), tag the merged-to-main commit
+3. Working on the elastic repo now (not a fork), tag the merged commit with:
-   with `git tag vx.y.x && git push origin vx.y.z`.
-For example: `git tag
+   `git tag vx.y.x && git push origin vx.y.z`.
-   v1.2.3 && git push origin v1.2.3`.
+   For example: `git tag v1.2.3 && git push origin v1.2.3`.
    (The GitHub Actions CI "release" workflow will handle all the release
    steps -- including the `npm publish`.
 See the appropriate run at:
    https://github.com/elastic/apm-agent-nodejs/actions/workflows/release.yml)
+4. If this is the for the latest major (currently `3.x`), then reset the latest
-5. Reset the latest major branch (currently `3.x`) to point to the current
+   major branch to point to the current main, e.g.:
-   main, e.g. `git branch -f 3.x main && git push origin 3.x`.
+   `git branch -f 3.x main && git push origin 3.x`
    (The periodic [docs CI job](https://elasticsearch-ci.elastic.co/view/Docs/job/elastic+docs+master+build/)
    uses this branch to update the [published docs](https://www.elastic.co/guide/en/apm/agent/nodejs/current/release-notes-3.x.html).)

+If this is a new major release, then:

-6. For major releases, [create an issue](https://github.com/elastic/website-requests/issues/new) to request an update of the [EOL table](https://www.elastic.co/support/eol).
+- [Create an issue](https://github.com/elastic/website-requests/issues/new) to request an update of the [EOL table](https://www.elastic.co/support/eol).

-### Past major

-This is not currently supported.
-Until [this issue](#2668) is resolved one
-**must not** push a "vX.Y.Z" version tag to the repository on GitHub that is
-for a version other than the current major.
+- Update the "Active release branches" section of the main README.
+- Update the "release.yml" for the new "N.x" *maintenance* branch as follows:
+    - The `npm publish ...` call must include a `--tag=latest-<major>` option.
+    - The `gh release create ...` call must include a `--latest=false` option.